 - You suffered physical, financial, and emotional losses because of your injuries.

-Pennsylvania Comparative Negligence Laws
+Pennsylvania Law For Comparative Negligence

-- A pedestrian who recovers $100,000 in a claim will only receive $70,000 when assigned 30 percent of liability.
+- A pedestrian who recovers $100,000 in a claim will only receive $70,000 when assigned 30 percent of the liability.

 - If the pedestrian was 51 percent at fault, he or she is barred from obtaining any compensation.

 One key concern is alcohol impairment.
 Around one-third of all pedestrians who were killed in crashes had a blood alcohol concentration (BAC) of .08 percent.
 Being legally drunk while walking could be a type of negligence that prevents you from recovering monetary damages.

-Legal Process for Recovering Compensation
+Legal Process for Recovering Compensation for Pedestrian Accidents

 Your first step is filing a claim with the insurance company that covers the at-fault motorist, which kicks off settlement discussions.
-It may be possible to work out an agreement, but keep in mind that the insurer protects its own interests.
+It may be possible to work out an agreement but keep in mind that the insurer protects its own interests.
 These companies often deny rightful claims or make lowball counteroffers to minimize their losses.

 If the company refuses to pay fair monetary damages, the next step is suing in court.
-The Quinn Law Group will advocate on your behalf during dealings with the insurance company, and we are prepared to take your case to court.
-A Philadelphia pedestrian accident lawyer will fight to ensure you receive amounts for:
+The Quinn Law Group will advocate on your behalf during dealings with the insurance company, and we are prepared to take your pedestrian accident case to court.
+Philadelphia pedestrian accident attorneys will fight to ensure you receive amounts for:

 - Lost wages if you were not able to work because of your injuries.